-Responding to ongoing drug shortages and high prices, several major hospital groups in the U.S. have announced a partnership to manufacture generic drugs.
+Responding to ongoing drug shortages and high drug prices, several major hospital groups in the U.S. have partnered to form Civica Rx, a new group that will manufacture generic drugs.

-The new company, Civica Rx, will produce 14 drugs that are widely used in hospitals, but often are in short supply.
-The specific drugs, though, have not yet been named.
+Civica Rx will produce 14 hospital-administered generic drugs – as yet unnamed – that often are in short supply.
 When shortages of drugs occur, hospitals may be forced to purchase drugs at price markups or prescribe alternative treatments, potentially increasing the risk to patients.

-Civica Rx hopes to remedy these problems by creating a reliable supply of generic drugs for its 500 hospitals and reducing drug prices by 20 percent.
-“The mission of Civica is to make sure these drugs remain in the public domain, that they’re available and affordable to everyone,” said Civica Rx board chairman Dan Liljenquist.
+The company hopes to remedy these problems by creating a reliable supply of generic drugs for its 500 hospital members.
+By entering the market, Civica Rx also intends to introduce more competition for drugs whose prices remain high.
+“The mission of Civica is to make sure these drugs remain in the public domain, that they’re available and affordable to everyone,” said Civica Rx board chairperson Dan Liljenquist.

-Civica Rx, which was formed by three health foundations and seven hospital groups, plans to sell its generic drugs to nonmember hospitals, as well.
-The company hopes to get its first products to the market by 2019.
+Civica Rx, which was formed by three health foundations and seven hospital groups, plans to sell its generic drugs to nonmember hospitals as well.
+The company plans to get its first products to the market by 2019.